 Essentially, relationship-based training means using the bond between you and your dog that already exists as your foundation for training.
 It also means working with your dog to determine the precise reasons why he’s unable to do certain things.

 Relationship-based training can be a great way to build on the pre-existing bond between you and your dog.
-It’s often used at the same time as positive reinforcement, and many consider these two methods to essentially be the same.
+It’s often used at the same time as positive reinforcement, and many consider these two types of dog training to essentially be the same.

 This particular method can be time-consuming, however.
 It also doesn’t always work best with multi-dog households.